WZRM: Rumba 97.7

 On May 24, 2021, at noon, after playing "It's So Hard to Say Goodbye to Yesterday" by Boyz II Men, WKAF began stunting with unbranded Spanish language music, while promoting an announcement to take place the following day at noon.
-At the promised time, the station flipped to a Spanish contemporary hits format as "Rumba 97.7".
+At the promised time, the station flipped to a Spanish-language contemporary hits format as "Rumba 97.7".
 The first song on "Rumba" was "Dakiti" by Bad Bunny.
 This move returned the format and branding to the market, as it had previously broadcast on WKOX until the station's sale the previous year (as well as a previous simulcast with the station and WXKS (AM) from 2006 to 2010).
 On June 2, 2021, WKAF changed its call sign to WZRM to match the "Rumba" branding.